 You shouldn’t enter a box junction unless your exit is clear.
 Unless you want to turn right but you are prevented from turning right by oncoming traffic.
 Look ahead early and try to work out if the vehicle in front of you is going to not only clear the box junction but leave enough room for you to go behind without sitting in the box junction.

-When you are on the major road, ensure you glance right and left for any vehicles pulling out in front of you.
+When you are on a major road, ensure you glance right and left for any vehicles pulling out in front of you.

 If you have to turn right and another car wants to turn right at the same time, try to follow the offside to offside rule explained below.
-If the roads are small/narrow then you may have to do the nearside to nearside rule, again this is explained a little bit later.
+If the roads are small or narrow then you may have to do the nearside to nearside rule, again this is explained a little bit later.

 When it comes to crossing traffic on 30mph roads – remember the rule: If you can walk across – drive across.
-If you’re unsure about turning right visit: Turning right – major to minor
+If you’re unsure about turning right, then take a look at: Turning right from a major to minor road.

 Dealing with crossroads from the minor road: